donn/Phi/Readme.md

 The former is a ruby script with certain capabilities including the ability to load .sv files and simulate them instantly: bypassing the .out file as a middle step.
 It also processes a special extension to SystemVerilog, ``` `phi ```.
 Tick phi allows you to include Phi files from SystemVerilog files, where the script will automatically invoke the Phi compiler on them.

 To invoke it, simply write `./phi <.phi or .sv file>`.
-In case of a phi file, it acts like the compiler itself, but some options (especially the debug only ones) are not available.
+In case of a phi file, it acts like the compiler itself, but some options (primarily the debug only ones) are not available.

 Both executables comply with BSD-style system exits, and you can write `./phi(c) --help` for more info.

 # ⚖️ License
 Phi is available under the Apache 2.0 license, available at the root of this project as 'License'.

-Please try to keep any copyleft code out of the final binary, and that includes LGPL libraries.